rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_2.md

 * "Station No."

-	The Station number metadata field reappeared on the Daily Rainfall form in the early 1930s.
+	The Station number metadata field was restored permanently on the Daily Rainfall form in the early 1930s in version "16000 8/32".

 ### A, B, C, and D Sections introduced - "11,500&nbsp;12/25"